Zach Merrett

-Zach Merrett (born 3 October 1995) is a professional Australian rules footballer, currently the captain of the Essendon Football Club in the Australian Football League (AFL).
-A medium sized midfielder standing at 1.79 metres (5 ft 10 in) tall and weighing 83 kilograms (183 lb), Merrett is able to contribute as a hard running midfielder capable of collecting a large number of uncontested possessions whilst also being capable of winning a contested ball and clearance.
-He was recruited by the Essendon Football Club with the twenty sixth selection in the 2013 AFL draft and made his debut in the 2014 season.
-Merrett is a three-time Crichton Medalist and dual All-Australian, whilst being the 41st captain of the Essendon Football Club.
+Zachary Merrett (born 3 October 1995) is a professional Australian rules footballer playing for the Essendon Football Club in the Australian Football League (AFL).
+Merrett is a three-time All-Australian and six-time Crichton Medallist; he also won the Yiooken Award in 2023 and the Anzac Medal in 2024.
+Merrett has served as Essendon captain since 2023.

 Early life and junior football

-He grew up in Cobden, Victoria before boarding at Melbourne Grammar School on a cricket scholarship.
+Merrett grew up in Cobden, Victoria, before boarding at Melbourne Grammar School on a cricket scholarship.
 Merrett participated in the Auskick program at Cobden.
 As a junior, Merrett played for Cobden Football Club and as a kid supported the Western Bulldogs.
-After a promising junior cricket career, Merrett focused on his footy and had a breakout year.
-He played every game for Vic Country and impressed in many, he took that form into the end of the TAC Cup season, where he was a consistent contributor for the Sandringham Dragons.
-Known as a ball winner in the TAC cup, he averaged 25.7 disposals a game during the tournament.
+After a promising junior cricket career, Merrett focused on his football and had a breakout year.
+He played every game for Vic Country and impressed in many; he took that form into the end of the TAC Cup season, where he was a consistent contributor for the Sandringham Dragons.
+Known as a ball-winner in the TAC cup, he averaged 25.7 disposals a game during the tournament.
 He is the younger brother and former teammate of Jackson Merrett.

 AFL career

-Essendon (2014–present)

-After predictions Merrett would be drafted inside the top thirty in the 2013 national draft, he was recruited by the Essendon Football Club with their second selection and twenty sixth overall.
+After predictions Merrett would be drafted inside the top thirty in the 2013 national draft, he was recruited by the Essendon Football Club with their second selection and twenty-sixth overall.
 Merrett made his debut in the opening round of the 2014 AFL season against North Melbourne.
 He was named as the substitute and came on late in the game, replacing Martin Gleeson.
 He was rewarded with a nomination for the 2014 AFL Rising Star after he collected 22 disposals, three tackles, and two goals in the round 11 win against Richmond.

 The 2015 AFL season saw Merrett spend more time in the midfield.
 In August, following Essendon's 87-point loss to the Western Bulldogs in round 18, it was announced that he would miss the remainder of the season with a major stress fracture in his foot.